Hissal/Closures/ClosureTests/TestGuidelines.md

 **Each one of these must be tested on all types of closure funcs**
 - ReturnsExpectedValue

+# Edge case tests
+**Each type of closure should also have edge cases tested in a separate file categorized by the closure type**

+## Default edge case tests
+**Each one of these must be tested on all types of "Normal" closures**
+- NullContext_Invoke_DoesNotThrow
+- NullDelegate_Invoke_DoesNotThrow (for ref arg closures call this with non ref arg)
+- NullDelegate_Add_DoesNotThrow
+- Add_NullDelegate_DoesNotThrow
+- NullDelegate_Remove_DoesNotThrow
+- Remove_NullDelegate_DoesNotThrow
+- ExceptionDuringInvocation_Throws
+- ExceptionDuringInvocation_TryCatch_CatchesThrownException
+- ConcurrentAddRemoveInvoke_IsThreadSafe (Exclude on ref closures)

+## Argument closure edge cases
+**Each one of these must be tested on all types of closures that take in a normal argument**
+- NullArgument_Invoke_DoesNotThrow

+## Ref argument closure edge cases
+**Each one of these must be tested on all types of closures that take in a ref argument**
+- NullDelegate_Invoke_RefArg_DoesNotThrow
+- NullRefArgument_Invoke_DoesNotThrow
+- NullRefArg_SettingValue_ModifiesOriginalRef

+## Mutating closure edge cases
+**Each one of these must be tested on all types mutating closures that modify the stored context**
+- Reset_NullDelegate_DoesNotThrow
+- ConcurrentInvoke_SharesContextAcrossThreads

+## Ref closure edge cases
+**Each one of these must be tested on all types of ref closures where the context is passed as ref**
+- NullContext_Invoke_SetsValueToOriginalContext

-# Seperated Tests
+# Separated Tests

 ## Creation Tests
 Every closure type should have a test using the Closure.(Type) factory method to ensure it works correctly.
 These should be in a separate file from functional tests.
 Ensure that the created type is correct, the context is set up properly, and that the Delegate is correct.
 - `Closure.Action` for action closures
 - `Closure.Func` for func closures